elliotBraem/efizzybot/memory-bank/activeContext.md

 4. Multi-channel content distribution
 5. **Secure static file serving with proper MIME types**
 6. **JSON sanitization at key points in the transformation pipeline**

+## Testing Strategy Overhaul

+### Current Testing Issues
+- Over-reliance on mocks instead of component-level testing
+- Using fake databases instead of real ones in Docker containers
+- Inconsistent test data management
+- Limited HTTP integration testing
+- Insufficient message queue testing
+- Hidden mocks that make tests harder to understand

+### Testing Approach Decision
+- **Complete refactoring required** - The existing testing approach needs to be overhauled, not adapted
+- Focus on component tests as primary testing strategy
+- Use Docker-Compose for real database and infrastructure
+- Implement a fake MQ for message queue testing
+- Create a clear directory structure for different test types
+- Follow Node.js testing best practices as documented in memory-bank/testingPlan.md

+### Implementation Priority
+1. Set up Docker-Compose for testing infrastructure
+2. Create a fake MQ implementation
+3. Refactor existing tests to use real database
+4. Add component tests for key flows
+5. Add integration tests for external services
+6. Add E2E tests for full flows